lxy32167/Hippy/README.md

 For iOS, we recommend to use iOS simulator when first try.
 However, you can change the Xcode configuration to install the app to iPhone if you are an iOS expert.

-1. Run `npm run init` at root directory.
+1. Run `pnpm run init` at root directory.

-   > This command is combined with `npm install && npx lerna bootstrap && npm run build`.
+   > This command is combined with `pnpm install && pnpm run build`.
    >
-   > `npm install`: Install the project build scripts dependencies.
+   > `pnpm install`: Install the project build scripts dependencies.
    >
-   > `npx lerna bootstrap`: Install dependencies of each npm package.（Hippy uses [Lerna](https://lerna.js.org/) to manage multi js packages, if `lerna` command is not found, execute `npm install lerna -g` first.）
-   >
-   > `npm run build`: Build each front-end sdk package.
+   > `pnpm run build`: Build each front-end sdk package.

-2. Choose a demo to build with `npm run buildexample [hippy-react-demo|hippy-vue-demo|hippy-vue-next-demo]` at root directory.
+2. Choose a demo to build with `pnpm run buildexample [hippy-react-demo|hippy-vue-demo|hippy-vue-next-demo]` at root directory.
 3. Start the Xcode and build the iOS app with `open examples/ios-demo/HippyDemo.xcodeproj`.

-> If `Step 2` throw error, you can `cd` to `examples` hippy-react-demo or hippy-vue-demo or hippy-vue-next-demo, and run `npm install --legacy-peer-deps` to install demo dependencies first.
+> If `Step 2` throw error, you can `cd` to `examples` hippy-react-demo or hippy-vue-demo or hippy-vue-next-demo, and run `pnpm install --legacy-peer-deps` to install demo dependencies first.
 >
 > More details for [iOS SDK integration](https://hippyjs.org/#/ios/integration?id=ios-%e9%9b%86%e6%88%90).